sandeepkumar17/td-dev.to/blog-posts/chatgpt/chatgpt-prompts-for-developers.md

 > Prompt: "Here's a C# code snippet.
 The function is supposed to return the maximum value from the given list, but it's not returning the expected output.
 Can you identify the problem?".
 > INSERT YOUR CODE HERE

-**4. Adding Coding Best Practices or Principles:** ChatGPT helps you to rewrite the code according to style guidelines.
+**4. Adding Coding Best Practices or Principles:** ChatGPT helps you rewrite the code according to style guidelines.

 > Rewrite the code below following the Google style guidelines for JavaScript.
 > INSERT YOUR CODE HERE